In this article

-According to drug labels on all benzodiazepines, none of them should be mixed with alcohol (including Xanax).
+According to drug labels on all benzodiazepines, none of them should be mixed with alcohol.
 Combining these can lead to cognitive reduction and mental health disorders.
 It can also lead to developing a physical dependence on one or both substances.

 Mixing sleeping pills with alcohol can cause issues, such as:

-This is not only true of prescription sleeping pills, but also over-the-counter sleep-aids and herbal supplements, which can all have these effects when mixed with alcohol.
+This is true of prescription sleeping pills and over-the-counter sleep aids and herbal supplements.
+All have these effects when mixed with alcohol.

-Consuming alcohol while taking antidepressants is problematic because alcohol has the potential to further deepen depression, and can also cause unwanted side effects.
+Consuming alcohol while taking antidepressants is problematic.
+Alcohol has the potential to deepen depression further and can also cause unwanted side effects.
 Some side effects include drowsiness, dizziness, and decreased coordination.

 Some common examples of OTCs include: